zama-ai/httpz-solidity/docs/guides/debug_decrypt.md

 }
 ```

----

-## **Best Practices**
+## **Best practices**

-1. **Use Only for Debugging**:
-   These functions require access to private keys and are meant exclusively for local testing and debugging.
+- **Use only for debugging**: These functions require access to private keys and are meant exclusively for local testing and debugging.

-2. **Production Decryption**:
-   For production, always use the asynchronous Gateway-based decryption.
+- **Production decryption**: For production, always use the asynchronous Gateway-based decryption.